Stylback/home-server/README.md

 ### Part 1: Configure Wireguard

+You will need a VPN provider for this section, I will be using [Mullvad](https://mullvad.net/en/) but there are [other](https://www.privacyguides.org/vpn/) options you might consider.
 Before setting up qflood we will install and configure Wireguard:

 ```sh
 sudo apt update && sudo apt install openresolv wireguard
 ```

-You will need a VPN provider for this section, I will be using [Mullvad](https://mullvad.net/en/) but there are [other](https://www.privacyguides.org/vpn/) options you might consider.
-When you have a provider, go to their website and get their Wireguard configuration.
+Go to your VPN-provider's website and get their Wireguard configuration.
 Now run:

 ```sh
 sudo nano /etc/wireguard/wg0.conf